IRS cuts over 6,000 jobs, many in Kansas City, in the middle of tax season

 For more than a decade, the IRS was starved for resources.
 Customer service suffered, with nine out of 10 phone calls going unanswered.
 Audits of millionaires plunged, while the government scrutinized taxpayers who claimed a credit for the working poor.

-That began to change in 2022, when Congress passed the Inflation Reduction Act, which provided $80 billion over a decade to modernize technology and add staff at the IRS.
-While some of that funding was later reduced, thousands of additional telephone operators were hired.
+That began to change in 2022, when Congressional Democrats passed the Inflation Reduction Act, which provided $80 billion over a decade to modernize technology and add staff at the IRS.
+While Republicans later cut that funding by at least 25%, the investment still made a difference.
+Thousands of additional telephone operators were hired.
 And new revenue agents began hunting for unpaid taxes.
 Many of those new hires are now on the chopping block.

 Tax experts say any salary savings from the job cuts will be dwarfed by the lost tax revenue that otherwise would have been collected.